-1. Cultivate, review, and interpret new sources of information on current and emerging laws, rules, regulations, and industry practice in relation to information technology security.
-Liaison with local, state and federal authorities requiring information and reports on security incidents.

-- 2. Develop and recommend policies and establish procedures and practices, in cooperation with owners and custodians, necessary to ensure the security of information resources assets against unauthorized or accidental modification, destruction, or disclosure. - 3.
-Monitor the effectiveness of defined controls for mission critical information and report, at least annually, to the vice president for information services and planning the status and effectiveness of information resources security controls. - 4.
-Design, implement, and provide training policies, standards, guidelines, and security monitoring processes in relation to general control, security programs, privacy regulations, and development and operation of the college's technology infrastructure.
+- 1. Cultivate, review, and interpret new sources of information on current and emerging laws, rules, regulations, and industry practices in relation to information technology security.
+Liaison with local, state, and federal authorities requiring information and reports on security incidents. - 2.
+Develop and recommend policies and establish procedures and practices, in cooperation with owners and custodians, necessary to ensure the security of information resources assets against unauthorized or accidental modification, destruction, or disclosure. - 3.
+Monitor the effectiveness of defined controls for mission-critical information and report, at least annually, to the Vice President for Information Services, Planning, Performance, and Strategic Initiatives the status and effectiveness of information resources security controls. - 4.
+Design, implement, and provide training policies, standards, guidelines, and security monitoring processes in relation to general control, security programs, privacy regulations, and the development and operation of the college's technology infrastructure.